 How much winter hair will my horse get?

-Horses will start to grow their heavy winter coast sometime in late August in most parts of the United States.
+Horses will start to grow their heavy winter coats sometime in late August in most parts of the United States.
 The hair growth is actually linked to the length of daylight, not the temperature.
 How thick their coat will grow does depend some on where you live.
 A horse in Florida will not grow nearly as heavy a coat as a horse in Minnesota does, but they all grow a thicker coat for winter.

 What role does nutrition play?